 Prior to marriage, talk to our attorneys.
 Caesar & Bender, LLP have extensive family law experience, having written and litigated numerous prenuptial agreements.
 We serve clients with all family law issues, including those related to high-value assets and division of marital property.

 What Is A Prenuptial Agreement?

 The Illinois Uniform Premarital Agreement Act gives a definition for “premarital agreement” (or prenuptial agreement) as an agreement between prospective spouses made in contemplation of marriage and to be effective upon marriage.
-Typically, a prenuptial agreement outlines exactly how the couple will handle their assets, their debts and other financial situations should they decide to divorce.
-The prenuptial agreement needs to be written and must be signed by both individuals.
-An oral prenuptial will not be enforceable in a court of law, so a signed document is required to make it binding.
+Typically, a prenuptial agreement outlines exactly how the couple will handle their assets, their debts, and other financial situations should they decide to divorce.
+The prenuptial agreement must be written and signed by both individuals.
+An oral prenuptial agreement will not be enforceable in a court of law, so a signed document is required to make it binding.
 It is important to note that Illinois law places certain limits on what parties can agree to in a premarital agreement.
 Parties cannot contract for anything that is in violation of public policy or a statute imposing a criminal penalty.
 Parties may also not agree to a premarital agreement that adversely affects a child’s right to support.
 A prenuptial agreement can be amended or revoked after the parties are married, as long as it is in writing and agreed to by both spouses.

 Who Should Consider A Prenuptial Agreement?

 Couples may decide to move forward with a prenuptial agreement for many reasons.
 It is prudent to define each other’s financial rights.

 Contact Caesar & Bender, LLP for a free initial consultation to discuss your needs and to ensure that your prenuptial agreement is fully enforceable in a court of law.
 Call today at 312-236-1500 or fill out our online form.